wessberg/notes/MATH/lecture_1_and_2.md

-# Chapter 1 - The Foundations: Logic and Proofs
+# Lecture 1 and 2

 > Discrete Mathematics and Its Applications, Chapter 1